NotCheery/NotCheery/README.md

 Hello!
-I'm @NotCheery 👋
+I'm @NotCheery

-I'm a third year CS student whose passionate about building  interactive applications and exploring new technologies!
+I'm a CS student whose passionate about building  interactive applications and exploring new technologies!

 🌟 Current Projects: